 Amendment 01 of 2015 was passed by Congress in January 2015.
 The amendment states that when investigating and prosecuting cases concerning gross human rights violations carried out by state security forces, courts can only apply the provisions of International Humanitarian Law (the law of armed conflict) rather than both International Humanitarian Law and International Human Rights Law.

-This is despite international legal consensus that International Humanitarian Law should only exclusively prevail in very limited circumstances.
+This is despite the international legal consensus that International Humanitarian Law should only exclusively prevail in very limited circumstances.
 The Amicus brief highlights that, according to established international legal principles, International Human Rights Law and International Humanitarian Law are understood to be complementary spheres of law, and must be considered in tandem when investigating and prosecuting human rights violations carried out during the course of armed conflict.

-The brief was endorsed by eminent UK and international lawyers and barristers from the fields of human rights law.
+The brief was endorsed by the eminent UK and international lawyers and barristers from the fields of human rights law.
 The Colombian Caravana is monitoring events, together with ABColombia and Colombian organisations.

 The Colombian Caravana UK Lawyers Group and the Bar Human Rights Committee filed an intervention in a class action aimed at protecting human and environmental rights in Colombia.